nreochWW/generator-lerna-typescript-react/README.md

 });
 ```

-# WORKFLOW 1 - Build and publish to a private NPM registry
+# Instructions for WORKFLOW 1 - Build and publish to a private NPM registry

 Run the typescript compiler on your packages